-Component Unit - Vegas PBS (Formerly the KLVX Communications Group)
+Component Unit - Vegas PBS

 The CAFR includes all of the funds of the primary government unit, the District, as well as its component unit, Vegas PBS.
-Vegas PBS is the local public telecommunications entity and is licensed to the Board of the Clark County School District.
-In addition to providing instructional services, it operates viewer-supported Public Television KLVX-TV Channel 10 and KLVX-DT digital Channel 11.
-A network of 29 translators extends Channel 10 programming services to viewers in four states.
-Vegas PBS is a legally separate entity for which the District's Board serves as the governing body and for which the District is financially accountable.
+Vegas PBS is a local public telecommunications entity and is licensed to the individuals elected as Trustees of the Board of the District.
+Vegas PBS is a legally separate entity for which the District's Board members may serve as the governing body and for which the District is financially accountable.
 Accordingly, the District's financial statements include Vegas PBS as a blended component unit.
 Blended component units, although legally separate entities, are in substance part of the primary government unit's operations and are included as part of the primary government unit.
+In matters relating to the activities of the public television station, the trustees act as individuals, not as school trustees.